-In August 2018, we entered into an open market sale agreement (Open Market Sale Agreement) with Jefferies LLC, as agent, relating to an "at-the-market" offering, pursuant to which we may issue and sell shares of our common stock, having an aggregate offering price of up to \$75.0 million.
-To date there have been no sales pursuant to the Open Market Sale Agreement.
+In August 2018, we entered into an open market sale agreement (Open Market Sale Agreement) with Jefferies LLC, as agent, relating to an "at the market offering," pursuant to which we may issue and sell shares of our common stock, having an aggregate offering price of up to \$75.0 million (Open Market Shares).
+As of February 20, 2020, we had sold an aggregate of 3,712,359 shares under the Open Market Sale Agreement, for net proceeds of approximately \$46.2 million, all of which were sold during the year ended December 31, 2019.